numoonchld/numoonchld.github.io/_drafts/learning-to-learn.md

   - this is called 'transfer'

 - chunking is only one of the components of developing of creative flexibility in learning

+- a chunk is a way of expressing ideas more compactly
+  - when organizing chunks, different types and concepts are identified
+  - this helps in grasping new things more easiliy

+#### sequential and intuitive (holistic)

+- chunks are useful for step-by-step organization during learning
+- and enable global intuitive access while retrieving memorized and understood information

+- most difficult problems and concepts are grasped through intuition
+- diffuse mode is an almost random way of making connections
+  - these need to be verified using the focussed mode while solidifying learning
+  - intuitive insights aren't always correct

+#### law of serendipity

+- lady luck favors the one who tries
+- the first piece of concept might be hard to grasp
+  - but the secodn chunk goes in easier
+  - the third easier still

+#### overlearing

+- practising over and over again during the same session
+- a little repetetion is useful and necessary
+- continued learning after mastering the content is called overlearning
+- it can produce automaticity in contexts of tennis and playing muscial insturments
+- it can be helpful for people not comfortable with public speaking, or when you choke on tests
+- automaticity is helpful in times of nervousness
+- however overlearning costs a lot in terms of learning time

+###### illusion of competence

+- overlearning leads ot illusion of competence
+- it also leads to the thinking that bashing in something will fix things and learning new things is just simply overlearning
+- these are slow strategies and drain motivation chemicals
+- hammering away at the same content in a study session doesnt strengthen the material learned
+  - it is important to include sleep cycles between repetetions
+- time can be wasted automaticizing the easy stuff and not even going simple mastery over the diffucult things
+- there should be deliberate attempt to tackle difficult topics during learning

+#### einstellung

+- means mindset in german

+- a pattern already developed in your mind or a neural pattern you've already developed and strengthened may prevent a better idea or solution from being found

+- in the pinball machine paradigm of the brain, the thought patterns in the upper brain dominate, unyielding to the solutions to problems coming from the lower brain

+- the crowded bumpers of focussed thinking and previous thought patterns can create a rut preventing looking in different places where the solution might be found

+- this is the wrong approach but very easy to do, the initial thinking is misleading
+  - older patterns might need to unlearned before and while learning new patterns

+#### sinking

+- getting into solving problems without priming the mind with relevant information is called sinking

+- for instance, not reading the text book, attending lectures and viewing online lessons before taking a test or doing work associated

+- understanding how to obtian solutions is the part that is missed here

+- mastering a new concept involves lerning new chunks AND knowing how to select and apply different chunks

+- the best way to learn this is to jump back and forth between situations that require strategies and techniques from different chunks

+- while laying down the foundations use the focussed method to initiate chunks in a linear, sdequential fashion

+- to strengthen and master a subject, use the jumping back and forth strategy along with seperated repetitions

+-